 Visit to a dentist is a necessity either today or in the near future.
 Moreover it is hard to estimate how big a fortune your next visit will cost you, as fees vary from practice to practice and extent of damage done to the teeth.
-The most commonly given manipulative answer is that not all dentists are similar in their work and of course this dentist is one of the best in the area using advanced technologies, is a line heard often by patients when they go for their dental problems or routine check up.
+The most commonly given manipulative answer is that not all dentists are similar in their work and of course this dentist is one of the best in the area using advanced technologies, is a line heard often by patients when they go for their dental problems or a routine check-up.

 But the question worth pondering upon is how can someone who does not have any idea about the profession and work know if their dentist is worth the fees stated.
-If you are looking for a new dentist, a verbal reference is a good way to start with.
+If you are looking for a new dentist in gomti nagar, a verbal reference is a good way to start with.
 In general, regardless of the profession and the extent of clinical risk the person always wants a dentist who listens to them, has a warm affectionate and friendly attitude, explains variety of treatment options and procedures and instills faith and positive attitude toward the treatment.
 Thus it is a two-way relationship wherein patient satisfaction depends on the quality of the doctor-patient relationship.

 1. Rely on verbal evidence: you should take opinion/referrals from friends, family, and neighbors who have visited the dental office.
 By word of mouth dentists fundamental nature of knowledge can be pre understood before visiting the dental office yourself.
 An insight into the office, the people in there catering your needs, the sterilization protocol followed for their instruments and about the variety of services offered can be estimated.